dpcohen/aws-eks-cdk/README.md

 To use CDK we recommend that you [install Anaconda](https://www.anaconda.com/products/individual) \[2\].
 You can then create the conda environment and use that to manage the dependencies.

-After Anaconda is installed, do the following:

-Using Github, clone this repository locally.
-Next use Anaconda.
-If you are using Windows, select Anaconda Prompt from the Anaconda menu selection via your Start button.
-Point Go to the locally cloned directory and run the following commands:

 ```bash
 conda env create -f environment.yml